Prisoners (2013 film): Production

 Aaron Guzikowski wrote the script for the 2009 Annual Black List, and based on a short story he wrote, involving "a father whose kid was struck by a hit-and-run driver and then puts this guy in a well in his backyard".
 That short story was partially inspired by Edgar Allan Poe's "The Tell-Tale Heart".

-After he wrote the spec, many actors and directors entered and exited the project, including actors Christian Bale and Leonardo DiCaprio and directors Antoine Fuqua and Bryan Singer.
-Once Denis Villeneuve was brought onto the project, Timothée Chalamet unsuccessfully auditioned for a role; Villeneuve and Chalamet would later work together in Dune and Dune: Part Two.
+After Guzikowski wrote the spec script, many actors and directors entered and exited the project, including actors Christian Bale and Leonardo DiCaprio and directors Antoine Fuqua and Bryan Singer.
+Once Denis Villeneuve was brought onto the project, Timothée Chalamet unsuccessfully auditioned for a role.
+They eventually went on to work together with Chalamet playing Paul Atreides in Villeneuve's Dune trilogy (2021-2026).

-Ultimately Guzikowski would credit producer Mark Wahlberg for getting the project on its feet, stating, "He was totally pivotal in getting the film made.
-That endorsement helped it get around."
+Ultimately, Guzikowski would credit producer Mark Wahlberg for getting the project on its feet, stating, "He was totally pivotal in getting the film made.
+That endorsement helped it get around".
 Principal photography began in Georgia in February 2013.